First Choice Airways: Air 2000

-The airline started operations on 11 April 1987, launched by the Owners Abroad Group under the name Air 2000, with two Boeing 757-200s and a flight from Manchester to Málaga.
+The airline was established in 1986 and started operations on 11 April 1987, launched by the Owners Abroad Group under the name Air 2000, with two Boeing 757-200s and a flight from Manchester to Málaga.
 The 757s were re-equipped for extended range and flights to the United States began in 1989.
 Their fleet doubled a year later, with one aircraft being based at Glasgow Airport.
-In the same year, the airline set up a subsidiary in Canada, to be called Air 2000 Airline Ltd. This subsidiary lasted only a few days before the Canadian government suspended its licence.
+In the same year, the airline set up a subsidiary in Canada, to be called "Air 2000 Airline".
+This subsidiary lasted only a few days before the Canadian government suspended its licence.
 The second attempt was more successful and became Canada 3000.

 Long haul services to Mombasa in Kenya were introduced during the 1988/89 season.
-The airline was granted a licence for scheduled operations by the CAA in 1992, which commenced in 1993, initially between London-Gatwick and Paphos, Cyprus.
+The airline was granted a licence for scheduled operations by the CAA in 1992, which commenced in autumn 1993, initially between London-Gatwick and Paphos, Cyprus.
 Scheduled services were distinguished by the use of the 'DP' identifier with the flight number, while purely-charter flights used the 'AMM' identifier.
 Over the next few years scheduled routes to Cyprus from Birmingham, Glasgow, Manchester and Newcastle were introduced.

-Expansion saw new bases in the UK established, with Dublin becoming the airline's first overseas hub in 1996.
+Expansion saw new bases outside the UK established, with Dublin becoming the airline's first overseas hub in 1996.
 In 1997, the airline signed a lease deal for two Boeing 767-300ER aircraft with GECAS, having also examined the option of introducing the larger A330-200, but opting instead for the 767.
-In 1998, Air 2000 parent company First Choice purchased rival tour operator Unijet for £110 million, with Unijet's in-house airline Leisure International Airways (LIA) being fully integrated in to Air 2000.
+In 1998, Air 2000 parent company First Choice purchased rival tour operator Unijet for £110 million, with Unijet's in-house airline Leisure International Airways (LIA) being fully integrated in to Air 2000 in November.
 This included the entire fleet of aircraft and an order for two Airbus A330-200s.
 Before the merger, LIA had planned to replace its two 767s leased from ILFC with the newly ordered A330-200s, but in 1999 First Choice cancelled in favour of retaining the two Boeing 767-300ER alongside the two it had ordered from GECAS.
 In 2000, additional scheduled services were introduced from eight UK airports to six major Spanish and Portuguese holiday destinations.
-Air 2000 received a new colour scheme which, by March 2004, the Air 2000 branding was removed and First Choice Airways branding added.
+Air 2000 received a new more colorful livery which disappeared in October 2003 when the airline changed its name to First Choice Airways.